-A visual representation of the Engineering IT organizational chart is also available.
+A visual representation of the Engineering IT organizational chart (as of August 11th, 2020) is also available.

 Michael Chan, IT Architect

 The IT Architect designs and maintains the overall systems and service delivery IT architecture for the College of Engineering.
 The IT Architect determines the best way to integrate IT resources at the college, campus, and cloud levels and facilitates service transitions and migrations.
 By employing a holistic approach that incorporates knowledge of trends in information technology with strategic plans, the IT Architect develops and adapts the long term service roadmaps of Engineering IT Shared Services and ensures that IT services continually meet the academic and research needs of the College of Engineering.

 Brad Butler, Associate Director for Application and Information Services

 - Data Analytics: Travis Ashmore, Manager

 - Project Management: Tom England, Sr. Project Manager

 The major responsibilities of the Application Development and Data Analytics division include develop and maintain applications (with a focus on improving academic and business processes); and data reporting (advancement, financial, academic).
 The project management office provides project management and business analysis resources internal to Engineering IT, and to collaborative projects with Engineering IT and other units.

 Brad Mahaffey, Associate Director for IT Operations

 - Help Desk Support: John Lee, Manager